ishoman/captstone-planning/README.md

 - Read https://medium.com/@adamrackis/composing-reusable-components-in-react-de44d862fe5a for more info on  reusable components
 - Research react-collapse (https://www.npmjs.com/package/react-collapse) as I will have many collapsing elements on my page
 - Read article on deploying create-react-app https://medium.com/@timmykko/deploying-create-react-app-with-nginx-and-ubuntu-e6fe83c5e9e7

+I feel like i gained a lot of good insight into what I need to prepare for in the coming weeks regarding the animations and other features i want to add.